-April tends to be the month that many Relay for Life events are held around Arkansas and kicks off a full event season that will spread into the fall.
+April tends to be the month that many Relay for Life events begin around Arkansas.
+It kicks off a full event season that will spread into the fall.

 So, what happens at a Relay for Life event?

 While these events may look different in each community, most take on similar event scheduling and take place on a track.
 As the primary fundraiser for the American Cancer Society, the event symbolizes the cancer journey.
 Many think of Relay for Life as a “race” type event, but it is not.
 People are encouraged to walk, push a stroller, come off and on the track, or run if that’s their preferred mode of transportation.
 The “relay” comes about in the fact that someone from each fundraising team should be on the track at all times.
 Many teams will have people sign up for time slots to cover the track throughout the entire event.
 Since the events usually take place overnight or into the wee hours of the morning, it symbolizes “since cancer never sleeps, we never sleep.”